Distributors encounter the following common problems

 Food distributors constantly face the problems with products returns and write-offs, and they are always tempted to blame someone else for that.
 However, if you once blamed the client, there could be a problem with the next batch of goods sold to the same client.

 The company suffers losses as expired goods are written off or sold at give-away prices.

 Inefficient transport use: to save on logistics, delivery is executed only when vehicle is loaded to the hilt.
 As a result, sales suffer.

-How can distributor run a profitable business?Request a demonstration
+How can distributor and wholesale run a profitable business?Request a demonstration

 The key function for distribution is an effective inventory management throughout the whole supply chain.
 The most effective methodology for inventory management is TOC (Goldratt’s Theory of Constraints) and its tool called the Dynamic buffer management (DBM).